vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/2 - Temporal-Difference Learning.md

 estimates based in part on other learned estimates (boostrap).
 TD, DP and Monte Carlo methods can be combined in different ways.

+**Batch Updating**: For a finite amount of experience a common approach with incremental learning methods is to present the experience repeatedly until the method converges upon an answer.
+Updates are made only after processing each complete batch of training data.

 ## TD Prediction

 Both TD and Monte Carlo methods use experience to solve the prediction problem.